Timfts/blog/src/content/posts/en/a-digital-garden.md

 In those solitary moments of writing, I've learned that technique alone feels empty.

-I don't like anymore the idea of having a blot to write only about sites, apps, robots, teach how to configure or program stuff...
-(I still gonna talk about those thing, but it can't be just about that).
+I don’t like the idea anymore of having a blog to write only about sites, apps, robots, teach how to configure or program stuff...
+(I'm still gonna talk about those things, but it can't be just about that).

 I'm no longer attracted to the idea of having a blog just to write about websites, apps, robots or teaching how to set up or program things...
 (I'll still talk about those things, but it can't be only that).